 Lady Eustace seeks the help of Bonteen as Reverend Emilius has ceased practicing his vocation and is extorting money from her.
 When she refuses to sign over additional funds, he locks her in her room.
-She escapes with some tied bedsheets and Bonteen offers her the protection of his home and legal advice despite a decided lack of enthusiastic support from his wife.
-Bonteen is so confidant that he will succeed Plantagenet to the post of Chancellor of the Exchequer that he makes some inappropriate comments that ultimately turn Palliser and St. Bungay against him.
-Bonteen also in unrelenting in his dislike of Finn and works to deny him even a junior cabinet post despite the Pallisers efforts on his behalf.
+She escapes with some tied bedsheets, and Bonteen offers her the protection of his home and legal advice despite a decided lack of enthusiastic support from his wife.
+Confidant that he will succeed Plantagenet to the post of Chancellor of the Exchequer Bonteen makes some inappropriate comments that ultimately turn Palliser and St. Bungay against him.
+Bonteen also is unrelenting in his dislike of Finn and works to deny him even a junior cabinet post despite the Pallisers efforts on his behalf.
 Now considered insane, Kennedy is confined to his Scottish castle which frees Laura and her father to return to England, but Slide continues to print innuendos questioning his character.
-Glencara tries to play matchmaker to Adelaide Palliser, a distant cousin of Planty, and introduces ...
+Glencara tries to play matchmaker to Adelaide Palliser, a distant cousin of Planty, and introduces her to Lord ...
 Written by

 Did You Know?

 If we leave it up to the Irish themselves, Lady Glen, nothing will be done in 10,000 years.